 There is a shop on the ground floor, and a spiral stair climbs to the first floor, where you will find a small exhibition area recounting the story of the Arch, the arguments over Burton's design, old cartoons lampooning the equestrian statue of Wellington, and bronze casts of parts of the current Quadriga sculpture.

-I must also give special mention to the English Heritage guide for this exhibition; never have I met such a knowledgable guide at any historic building in England.
+I must also give special mention to the English Heritage guide for this exhibition; never have I met such a knowledgeable guide at any historic building in England.
 He seemed to have an encyclopedic knowledge of Waterloo, the Duke of Wellington, historic battle strategy, and the daily life of soldiers under Wellington's command.
 He really made the story of Waterloo and the 'Iron Duke' come alive, and made our visit truly one to remember.

 From the exhibition area, you can walk out onto a viewing platform directly beneath the Quadriga sculpture.
 It is a bit difficult to see much of the sculpture from below, but you do get a sense of its massive scale, and of course, the views down Constitution Hill and north to Hyde Park are excellent.

 Directly north of the arch is Apsley House, known as 'No. 1 London', where the Duke lived after his return from Waterloo.
 Here he entertained nobility and heads of state in grand style and hosted an annual Waterloo Banquet for his old comrades-in-arms.
 Both attractions are in the care of English Heritage, so you can get a combined ticket for both Apsley House and the Wellington Arch, and you really should see both together.